infews/infews.github.io/source/resume/dwfrank_full.html.md

 Stakeholder Management
 : I have built trust with internal customers and clients across industries.
 I have helped them manage budgets from five to seven figures.
 I have set their expectations and managed teams to meet and exceed them.

+Vendor Management
+: I have renegotiated contracts, spun down vendors, and reduced cost spending across in order to optimize the ROI of using MSPs for key software team enablement.

 </div>